kanidm/kanidm/designs/architecture.md

 Architectural Overview
 ----------------------

-Kanidm like any project, has a number of components and layers that make it up.
-As this project is continually evolving, if you have questions or notice discrepancies with this document please contact me (william) at anytime.
+Kanidm has a number of components and layers that make it up.
+As this project is continually evolving, if you have questions or notice discrepancies with this document please contact William (Firstyear) at any time.

 Tools
 -----

-Kanidm Tools are a set of command line clients that are intended to help administrators deploy, interact with, and support a kanidmd server installation.
+Kanidm Tools are a set of command line clients that are intended to help administrators deploy, interact with, and support a Kanidm server installation.
 These tools may also be used for servers or machines to authenticate and identify users.
-This is the "human interaction" part of the server from a cli perspective.
+This is the "human interaction" part of the server from a CLI perspective.

 Clients
 -------

-The kanidm client is a reference implementation of the client library, that others may consume or interact with to communicate with a kanidmd instance.
-The tools above use this client library for all of it's actions.
-This library is intended to encapsulate some high level logic as an abstraction over the REST api.
+The `kanidm` client is a reference implementation of the client library, that others may consume or interact with to communicate with a Kanidm server instance.
+The tools above use this client library for all of its actions.
+This library is intended to encapsulate some high level logic as an abstraction over the REST API.

 Proto
 -----

-The kanidm proto is a set of structures that are used by the REST and raw api's for HTTP communication.
-These are intended to be a reference implementation of the on-the-wire protocol, but importantly these are also how the server represents it's communication.
+The `kanidm` proto is a set of structures that are used by the REST and raw API's for HTTP communication.
+These are intended to be a reference implementation of the on-the-wire protocol, but importantly these are also how the server represents its communication.
 This makes this the authorative source of protocol layouts with regard to REST or raw communication.

 Kanidmd (main server)
 ---------------------

 Kanidmd is intended to have minimal (thin) client tools, where the server itself contains most logic for operations, transformations, and routing of requests to their relevant datatypes.
-As a result, the kanidmd section is the largest component of the project as it implements nearly everything required for IDM functionality to exist.
+As a result, the `kanidmd` section is the largest component of the project as it implements nearly everything required for IDM functionality to exist.

 Search
 ======